Appointments

 Undergraduate students work more slowly than qualified dentists, and supervisors must check their work.

-Each treatment appointment is likely to take 3 to 4 hours.
-You may need several appointments.
+Each treatment appointment is likely to take 3 to 4 hours, and you may need several appointments to complete your treatment.

-It is very important that you have plenty of time to attend your appointment.
-You also need to be flexible about the days and times when you can come.
+It is important that you have enough time to attend appointments and can be flexible about the days and times when you are available.

 How to get an appointment